Saxon2771/ICT111-HEHe-MVP/README.md

 ## Lab 03 Progress

 The team conducted customer discovery activities with students and lecturers to validate attendance-related problems.
 Findings showed that manual attendance methods are time-consuming, prone to errors, and inconvenient for both students and instructors.
 Based on the collected evidence, the team will continue developing the Smart Classroom Attendance System as the selected MVP direction.

+## Lab 04 Progress

+### Completed Activities
+- Created a user persona for the Smart Classroom Attendance System.
+- Defined functional and non-functional system requirements.
+- Developed user stories based on customer discovery findings.
+- Prioritized MVP features using the MoSCoW method.
+- Designed the user flow and use case diagram for the system.

+### Current Status

+The team successfully transformed customer discovery results into system requirements and an initial MVP design.
+The Smart Classroom Attendance System now has a clearly defined target user, prioritized features, and user workflow.
+These outputs provide a solid foundation for developing the system prototype in the next lab.

+### Next Step

+During Lab 05, the team will:
+- Design the low-fidelity prototype.
+- Create wireframes for the main interfaces.
+- Build the first clickable prototype.
+- Continue validating the MVP with potential users.